Female (1933 film): Production

 Three directors worked on this film.
 William Dieterle began it, and William Wellman took over to complete it when Dieterle became ill.
-When Warner's production head, Jack L. Warner, decided he did not like an actor in the film, Wellman was not available because he had starting shooting College Coach, so Michael Curtiz was brought in to re-shoot with Johnny Mack Brown as the replacement.
+When Warner's production head, Jack L. Warner, decided he did not like an actor in the film, Wellman was not available because he had started shooting College Coach, so Michael Curtiz was brought in to re-shoot with Johnny Mack Brown as the replacement.
 Curtiz ended up with the sole screen credit.